 Optimizing Your Setup: Cable Management & Aesthetics

-Now that your TV is beautifully mounted, let’s tackle the details that truly elevate your space.
+Now that your TV is beautifully mounted, let’s tackle the details that truly improve your space.

 Taming the Cable Chaos